 The answer to line 9 of Form 4852 is that 7(a) is the sum of cash wages and employee Social Security and Medicare paid by employer.
 77(b) and 7(c) are cash wages alone.

 The answer to line 10 is a brief statement – something to the effect “I worked as a nanny from x date to y date.
 I was paid at RATE.
 I phoned the family and requested the Form W-2 and they refused to provide.” or a similar BRIEF narrative.
 It is important that you state you were a nanny.

 The IRS requests that you wait until April 15 to file your return, in the hopes that the family will come around and provide you the correct documentation.
 The nanny cannot eFile when using a substitute Form W-2.
 The conventional paper tax return is mailed to the appropriate address.
 When the nanny is forced to use the substitute Form W-2 it is MUCH harder on the employer to get the mess straightened out.
 The nanny is pretty much done at that point.
 It is in the employer’s best interest to resolve the problem before it gets that far.

 Nanny incorrectly given Form 1099 MISC:

 We are presuming at this point you have already gone through the steps outlined above and your employer will not change their mind.
-New for 2007, the IRS has introduced Form Form 8919 Uncollected Social Security and Medicare Taxes on Wages.
+You will want to use Form 8919 Uncollected Social Security and Medicare Taxes on Wages.
 Line 1 of this form requires information about your employer that you can pull directly from the Form 1099MISC they gave you.
 Your Reason Code is G, and you will need to submit a Form SS-8 Determination of Worker Status (see sample) on or before the date you file your income tax return.

 IMPORTANT!
 Line 1 (f) instructions: Must be the sum of cash wages and employee Social Security and Medicare paid by employer.
 (IF Cash Wages = $10,000, calculate as Cash Wage plus [Cash Wage * 7.65%], with Gross Wages of $10,765.00).
 Repeat this on lines 6.
 STOP THERE!
 Mark boldly through lines 9 – 13 “SEE ATTACHED STATEMENT”.